AMReX-Fusion/Furnace/Exec/unit_tests/diffusion_test/README.md

 to compare the current solution to the analytic solution to assess the error.

-It also will use the Castro problem-specific post-simulation hooks (in `Prob.cpp`) to output the L-inf norm of the error (numerical vs analyic solution) at the end of the simulation.
+It also will use the Furnace problem-specific post-simulation hooks (in `Prob.cpp`) to output the L-inf norm of the error (numerical vs analyic solution) at the end of the simulation.
 This can be used for convergence testing.